Bituin Escalante: Discovery

 Escalante rose to popularity after her first appearance in the 2000 Metropop Song Festival with her interpretation of "Paano Na", written by Arnold Reyes where she received the festival's second prize.
 In the following year, Bituin won awards as a new artist in the Philippine music industry.

 Her 2002 song, "Kung Ako Na Lang Sana" written by Soc Villanueva, is the 2002 ABS-CBN Himig Handog Music Love Song Festival grand prize winner.
 She was also awarded Best Interpreter for this song and was later on given a platinum award for said album.
 She is one of the singers in ASAP.

 Current career and the first movie

-Her 1st debut movie was Isang Himala, a recently official entry to the Metro Manila Film Festival 2024 and a drama musical movie based from the original movie Himala which originally stars superstar & National Artists For Movie Nora Aunor.
-Isang Himala starring singer turned actress, pianist and TV host Aicelle Santos-Zambrano.
+Her debut film was Isang Himala, an official entry to the 2024 Metro Manila Film Festival.
+A musical drama based on the classic film Himala, it stars National Artist for Film and Broadcast Arts Nora Aunor in the original version, while the remake features singer, actress, pianist, and television host Aicelle Santos in the lead role.